 - You can grill the eggplant, onion and pepper instead of roasting it.
 Be sure to oil the grill first so they don’t stick and you may need to either skewer them so the veggies don’t slip through the cracks or use a grill wok if you have one to make it quick and easy.

-- If preparing for later, prepare everything except wait to fold in the feta until just before serving.
+- If preparing for later, prepare everything but wait to fold in the feta until just before serving.

 - To make dairy free or vegan just leave out the feta cheese.
 Taste and sprinkle with additional salt if needed to make up for leaving the salty feta out.